 To do this, let’s make a new backdrop that represents the win screen.
 Go to the round “backdrop add” button in the very bottom right corner of the screen.
 Hover over this button, and select the “paint” icon that is third from the top.
 Then go to the backdrop editor, and on this blank screen, type a win message like “Yay you win!!”.
 The text editor is third down in the second column.

 Now we need to update our code to change backdrops at the correct time.
+Return to the code tab using the top left horizontal menu.
+You will then click on the sprite to access the code.
 After the “go to x, y” block that we already have under the “when green flag clicked”, we want to add the two Looks blocks of “show” and “switch backdrop to backdrop1”.
 The “switch backdrop” block has a drop down menu so make sure backdrop1 (or the name of your backdrop that contains the maze) is selected.
 This allows us to reset to the maze whenever we start the game after switching to the win screen.

 After this, we need to add a “forever” block from Control since we always want to detect if we have reached the green arrow, signaling the end of the game.
-Inside “forever”, we want an “if/then” structure similar to the one we built for detecting if the character walked into a wall.
+Inside “forever”, we want an if/then Conditional block similar to the one we built for detecting if the character walked into a wall.

 We can use the Sensing “touching color” block to detect when we have reached the arrow and solved the maze.
 This time, change the color in this sensing block to the color of the arrow using the same hover technique we used to get the color of the maze.